Succulent Garden diy | DESERT ROSE Beauty!

 Most important is to stick to an organic succulent fertilizer.
-When repoting add some bone meal for developing the roots stronger or the epsom salt.
+When repoting add some bone meal for developing the roots stronger or the Epsom salt.

-A balanced fertilizer will be needed more in the summer than the winter months.
+A balanced fertilizer will be needed more in the summer than in the winter months.
 They bloom in the summer and the fertilizer will feed them to provide more flowers.

 Have you read my post ‘HOW TO MAKE A SUCCULENT GARDEN DIY’.
 It will go over some of my other succulents and more about this beautiful plants.
 READ HERE!